Frist Art Museum

-- Work with volunteers in a positive and constructive manner;
+- Work with, and sometimes supervise, interns, fellows, and volunteers in a positive and constructive manner.

 Skills and Abilities:

-- Ability to contribute creatively in a team-oriented workplace;
+- Ability to contribute creatively to a team-oriented workplace.

 Physical Demands: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 Demands may include:

 - Working at computer for long periods of time

 In compliance with the Americans with Disabilities Act, the Frist Art Museum will provide reasonable accommodations to qualified individuals with disabilities.